xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 Notation
 --------

-Looking at musical notation as a computer scientist I see something like a formalism that lets me on one hand express thoughts, and then someone (or something) interpret them.
+Looking at musical notation as a computer scientist I see something like a formalism that lets me express thoughts and then someone (or something) interpret them.
 Single, unified form of communication, way to preserve and transfer thoughts.
 Source code if you like.

 But the world is little more complex than that.
 Parallel with source code goes a little further than that.
 Just as there is no single programming language, everybody is free